conan-io/conan-io.github.io/_posts/2019-01-21-OpenCV-conan-packages.markdown

 {% endhighlight %}

-And option to toggle contrib is passed to the build system (CMake):
+And the option to toggle contrib is passed to the build system (CMake):

 {% highlight python %}